stackbyrahaf/stackbyrahaf/README.md

 # ☕ Fun Facts

-- 💡 I enjoy solving backend engineering challenges.
+- 💡 I enjoy solving challenges.
-- 📚 Learning something new every week.
+- 📚 Learning something new every day.
 - 🧠 System Design is one of my favorite topics.
 - 🚀 Always experimenting with new technologies.